laurenshareshian/laurenshareshian.github.io/_posts/2017-09-10-Predicting-Portland-Home-Prices.md

 First things first, I needed to get all of the data.
 This proved to be more daunting than expected.
 First, I used the government API [Portland Maps](https://www.portlandmaps.com/development/) to scrape single family home sales in Portland.
 Unfortunately, the API had very small limits (about 150 calls per 10 minutes), so I had to leave the program running on an AWS server for quite a while to get all of the details.
 From there, I scraped the Zillow API for the metadata and realtor description of each home.
 Once again, this was slow-going, as Zillow only allows you to make 1000 API calls a day.
 (I recruited my husband, my mother, and a few friends to help me gain a few more API keys.)

 Lastly, the most difficult part of the data gathering process was obtaining the images.
-This was because Zillow has an API but Redfin doesn't, whereas Redfin leaves the images up after a house has sold whereas Redfin doesn't.
+This was because Zillow has an API but Redfin doesn't, whereas Redfin leaves the images up after a house has sold whereas Zillow doesn't.
 In order to get the Redfin images, I set up a Selenium script to search the home's address on Google Images with the word "Redfin" at the end of the search entry, and then grabbed the first image URL that Google listed.

 Unfortunately, once I had the image URLS, it still wasn't quite straightforward to actually download them.
 This was because Redfin does not allow you to use standard Python packages such as requests to get the data, nor does it let you curl it in an easy way.
 Luckily, after consulting with others, we came up with an idea - put 'User-Agent: Mozilla/5.0 (Macintosh; Intel Mac OS X 10_12_6)...' at the end of the curl command to disguise your terminal request as a browser request.
 This finally did the trick and allowed me to get 8,300 homes with 8,300 corresponding images!